 Mears town cars are also available should you want a ride directly to another Disney resort.
 The valet can assist you with getting a car.
 They are usually parked out front and will pick you up in minutes.
-Standard fee from the Dolphin to anywhere else on Disney property (resorts, parks, Downtown Disney) is $16 plus gratuity.
+Standard fee from the Dolphin to anywhere else on Disney property (resorts, parks, Disney Springs) is $16 plus gratuity.
 Four people can fit and share a ride.
 The town cars are useful when dressed for dinner and traveling to another Disney resort.

 What type of dining options are there?

 There is something for everyone at the Swan and Dolphin restaurants.
 If you have special dietary needs; please check with the restaurant staff upon arrival so that they can accommodate you.

 Steakhouse - an elegant steakhouse decorated in heavy dark